core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Additional guidelines to reduce congestion risks defined in this document are as follows:

-* A server in a constrained network should only support group communication with GET and FETCH for resources that are small.
-This can consist, for example, in having the payload of the response as limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) (see Section 4 of {{RFC4944}}) is used.
+* A server in a constrained network SHOULD only support group communication for resources that have a small representation (where the representation may be retrieved via a GET, FETCH or POST method in the request).
+For example, "small" can be defined as a response payload limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) (see Section 4 of {{RFC4944}}) is used on the constrained network.

 * A server SHOULD minimize the payload size of a response to a multicast GET or FETCH on "/.well-known/core" by using hierarchy in arranging link descriptions for the response.
 An example of this is given in Section 5 of {{RFC6690}}.